norrlandxyz/pilk-radio/README.md

 ## Known issues
 - On some android devices (oneplus?) battery optimization will have to be turned off for the browser app.
 Otherwise autoplay won't work when the phone is sleeping.

-## License
-I do not own any artwork, audio or other similar media included.
-All the code is licensed under IDGAFPL (I Don't Give A Fuck Public License).
-See 'LICENSE' for more info.